SWAT 3: Close Quarters Battle: Gameplay

 In SWAT 3, players control a police tactical unit as they are deployed to handle situations such as arrest warrants, hostage-takings, bomb threats, and shootouts.
 SWAT 3 is a tactical shooter, where characters can be killed easily and in few hits; therefore, tactics and planning are emphasized over mere brute force.
-SWAT 3 is played as a team consisting of five to ten computer-controlled or player-controlled officers over a 16-mission campaign.
-Enemies, referred to as "suspects", range from individuals and small groups to trained and heavily armed terrorists, with the game maintaining a learning curve for players as the complexity of suspects intensifies.
+SWAT 3 has the player command an "element" of five or ten computer-controlled officers divided into "Red" and "Blue" teams, from the perspective of the "White" player-controlled team leader, over a 16-mission campaign.
+Enemies, referred to as "suspects", range from individuals and small groups to trained and heavily-armed terrorist cells, with the game maintaining a learning curve for players as the complexity of suspects intensifies.

 Unlike military shooters, such as the comparable Rainbow Six series, SWAT 3 emphasizes that the player is part of a police unit tasked with arresting suspects instead of killing them.
 Much of the game centers around following the rules of engagement, use of force policies, and proper police procedure.
-Violations of such policies—such as failing to recover evidence or dropped weapons, not securing hostages or surrendering suspects, attacking civilians or other officers, or using excessive force—results in penalties ranging from losing points to mission failure.
+Violations of such policies—such as failing to recover evidence or dropped weapons, not securing hostages or surrendered suspects, attacking civilians or other officers, or using excessive force—results in penalties ranging from losing points to mission failure.

 The pre-mission loadout screen.
 The weaponry and ammunition loadout of each officer in the element is customizable to suit different situations.

 The weapons and equipment available to the player are tailored to fit the police setting of the game.
-Lethal firearms—handguns, rifles, submachine guns, and shotguns—are based on real weapons issued to the LAPD SWAT, such as their custom Springfield Armory M1911A1 that appears as the standard-issue sidearm in-game.
-Lethal weapons come with different varieties of ammunition, primarily less-lethal alternate weapons, such as the M4 carbine having a bean bag round launcher.
+Lethal firearms—handguns, rifles, submachine guns, and shotguns—are mostly based on real weapons issued to the LAPD SWAT, such as their custom Springfield Armory M1911A1 that appears as the standard-issue sidearm.
+Firearms can be supplied with different ammunition types, such as hollow-point, full metal jacket, armor-piercing, or bean bag rounds depending on the weapon.
 Bullet penetration is simulated, making "spray and pray" fire risky due to the possibility of hitting an unseen NPC.
-Available equipment includes stun grenades and tear gas grenades to stun suspects; explosive breaching charges to break through locked doors; glow sticks to mark items or locations of note; multi-tools for utility actions such as lock picking; and most prominently the "Opti-Wand", a fiberscope-like camera on a telescoping wand used for safely looking around corners and through doorways.
+All officers carry equipment including stun grenades, CS gas grenades, explosive breaching charges, a multi-tool, glow sticks, and an "Opti-Wand" fiberscope camera.
 Officers wear body armor and enclosed combat helmets with built-in respirators and head-up display projectors inside the faceplate, used to explain the presence of the HUD.
-The HUD is minimal displays the player's crosshair, stance, commands, and health (the latter as vital sign sensor readings); health in particular cannot be healed or regenerated during a mission.
+The HUD is minimal displays the player's crosshair, stance, commands, and health (the latter as vital sign sensor readings).